bakpakin/Fennel/style.md

   ...)
 ```

 Use `<` and `<=` but avoid `>` and `>=`.
-Interpret `<` as "are the numbers
+Interpret `<` as "are the numbers in
-in increasing order?" not "is the second number greater than the first number?"
+increasing order?" not "is the second number greater than the first number?"
-Rationale: it's easy to get mixed up between `<` and `>` if you think of them
+Rationale: it's easy to get mixed up between prefix-form `<` and `>` if you
-as "greater than" and "less than", especially since in infix languages people
+think of them as "greater than" and "less than", especially since in infix
-are used to making the big end point to the larger value, which doesn't work
+languages people are used to making the big end point to the larger value,
-in prefix notation.
-But in Fennel, the `<` operator can take any number of
+which doesn't work in prefix notation.
+But in Fennel, the `<` operator can
-arguments, so it's really asking whether the arguments are in increasing
+take any number of arguments, so it's really asking whether the arguments are
-order.
-The `>` operator asks whether the arguments are sorted in reverse order,
+in increasing order.
+The `>` operator asks whether the arguments are sorted
-which is less intuitive.
+in reverse order, which is less intuitive.

 Do not use `#(this-style)` syntax for functions longer than a single
 line.
 Never use long-form `(hashfn)` directly; only use the shorthand.
 Prefer